 Vision Statement Definition: Everything You Need to Know

 A vision statement serves as a picture of what your company can be and will be in the future.
 Vision statements can also be used to inspire yourself and your employees, and they can be a tool for strategic planning.
 In writing your vision statement, you will be making clear your hopes for the future of your business.
-Your business plan should be aspirational and can serve as a basis for the actions you take to grow your business.
+Your vision statement should be aspirational and can serve as a basis for the actions you take to grow your business.

 One of the good things about a vision statement is that it can be used for your entire company or for a single division.
 No matter the scope of your vision statement, it should be used to indicate where you want your company to go.